dcanasp/memory_bank/high level/contenerization/Kubernetes.md

 finally here on ingress you put the [[SSL]] certificates
 ## minikube
 A tool to create a setup for kubernetes **Locally**, (setting up on virtualBox is harder.
 Use `minikube start --driver=docker`).
-To install follow the guide [minikube install](https://minikube.sigs.k8s.io/docs/start/)
+To install follow the guide [minikube install](https://minikube.sigs.k8s.io/docs/start/).
+Don't forget to start the docker minikube container

 ### commands
 - `minikube start --driver=docker` To *start* a cluster